0install/0install-win/README.md

 -------------------
 - `src` contains source code.
 - `lib` contains pre-compiled 3rd party libraries which are not available via NuGet.
-- `doc` contains scripts for generating source code documentation.
-- `nuget` contains NuGet spec files used to generate NuGet packages for Zero Install.
-- `build` contains the results of various compilation processes.
+- `artifacts` contains the results of various compilation processes.
 It is created on first usage.
 - `release` contains scripts for creating a Zero Install feed and archive for publishing a build.

 Building